Lincoln Versailles

-The Lincoln Versailles is a mid-size luxury car that was marketed by Lincoln from the 1977 to 1980 model years.
-The first Lincoln introduced outside of the full-size segment, the Versailles is a rebranded version of the Ford Granada and Mercury Monarch.
-Replacing the Mercury Grand Monarch Ghia, the model line was introduced as a competitor to the Cadillac Seville.
+The Lincoln Versailles is a mid-size luxury sedan manufactured by Ford Motor Company and marketed by its Lincoln brand for model years 1977-1980 as a rebadged variant of the Ford Granada and Mercury Monarch.
+Replacing the Mercury Grand Monarch Ghia, the Versailles competed with the Cadillac Seville — and was noted as the first vehicle marketed in North America with clearcoat paint and halogen headlights.

-Deriving its nameplate from the French palace outside Paris, the Lincoln Versailles was offered solely as a four-door sedan; it is the final vehicle developed from the chassis architecture of the American Ford Falcon.
+Deriving its nameplate from the French palace outside Paris, the Versailles was offered as a four-door sedan — as the final vehicle developed from the chassis architecture of the American Ford Falcon.

-From 1977 to 1980, Ford produced the Lincoln Versailles alongside the Granada and Monarch at Wayne Stamping & Assembly (Wayne, Michigan) and Mahwah Assembly (Mahwah, New Jersey).
-In total, 50,156 examples were produced.
+From 1977 to 1980, Ford manufactured the Versailles alongside the Granada and Monarch at Wayne Stamping & Assembly (Wayne, Michigan) and Mahwah Assembly (Mahwah, New Jersey), with production totaling 50,156.

 Origin of name

-During the mid-1950s, a Ford Versailles was manufactured by Simca in France, derived from the Ford Vedette.

-In 1966, during the development of what would become the Continental Mark III, Ford researched the suitability of multiple nameplates for the model line with potential consumers.
-The Versailles name placed third (after Mark VI and LeMarque) among a large group of nameplates.
-Though Ford ultimately sought to restart the chronology of the Mark series with Mark III, the company held onto the name, keeping it for the 1977 Lincoln Versailles.
+In 1966, during the development of what would become the Continental Mark III, Ford researched suitabilitynameplates with potential consumers with Versailles placing third (after Mark VI and LeMarque)s.
+Though Ford ultimately sought to restart the chronology of the Mark series with Mark III, the company held onto the Versailles name, keeping it for the 1977 Lincoln Versailles.